Welcome to Community Living!

 - Fans

-- Single Serve coffee makers without an external hearing element
+- Single Serve coffee makers without an external heating element

 - Heavy duty extension cords no more than 6 ft long